zuwa-oj/lhl-sql-project/README.md

 The greatest challenge was having to spend most of the time transforming and cleaning the data.
 The data contains highly improperly structured data, duplicates, nulls.

 ## Future Goals
-1. Review the normaliztion of the tables.
+1. Review the normalization of the tables.
 2. Find answers to more questions to gain deeper insights into the dataset.